junxit/us-congress-bills-110/bill.md

   > ## § 51.
 Industrial bank holding company regulation
   >
   > - **(a)** *Acquisition of industrial bank shares or assets* Section 3 of the Bank Holding Company Act of 1956 (other than section 3(c)(3)(B) of that Act) shall apply to any company that is or would become an industrial bank holding company in the same manner as such section applies to a company that is or would become a bank holding company, except that for purposes of applying this subsection—
-  >   - **(1)** any reference to a bank holding company in such section 3 shall be deemed to be a reference to an industrial bank holding company;
+  >   - **(1)** any reference to a “bank holding company” in such section 3 shall be deemed to be a reference to an “industrial bank holding company”;
-  >   - **(2)** any reference to a bank in such section shall be deemed to be a reference to an industrial bank;
+  >   - **(2)** any reference to a “bank” in such section 3 shall be deemed to be a reference to an “industrial bank”;
-  >   - **(3)** any reference to the Board in such section shall be deemed to be a reference to the Corporation;
+  >   - **(3)** any reference to the “Board” in such section 3 shall be deemed to be a reference to the Corporation;
-  >   - **(4)** any reference to the Bank Holding Company Act Amendments of 1970 in such section shall be deemed to be a reference to the “Industrial Bank Holding Company Act of 2007”;
+  >   - **(4)** any reference to the “Bank Holding Company Act Amendments of 1970” in such section 3 shall be deemed to be a reference to the “Industrial Bank Holding Company Act of 2007”;
-  >   - **(5)** any reference to a home State in such section 3 shall be deemed to be a reference to—
+  >   - **(5)** any reference to a “home State” in such section 3 shall be deemed to be a reference to—
   >     - **(A)** with respect to an industrial bank holding company, the State in which the total deposits of all banking subsidiaries of such company were the largest on the later of—
   >       - **(i)** January 28, 2007; or
   >       - **(ii)** the date on which the company becomes an industrial bank holding company under this section; and
   >     - **(B)** with respect to an industrial bank, the home State of the bank as determined under section 44(g);
-  >   - **(6)** any reference to a host State in such section 3 shall be deemed to be a reference to—
+  >   - **(6)** any reference to a “host State” in such section 3 shall be deemed to be a reference to—
   >     - **(A)** with respect to an industrial bank holding company, a State, other than the home State of the company, in which the company controls, or seeks to control, an industrial bank subsidiary; and
   >     - **(B)** with respect to an industrial bank, the host State of the bank as determined under section 44(g);
-  >   - **(7)** any reference to an out-of-State bank holding company in such section 3 shall be deemed to be a reference to, with respect to any State, an industrial bank holding company whose home State is another State; and
+  >   - **(7)** any reference to an “out-of-State bank holding company” in such section 3 shall be deemed to be a reference to, with respect to any State, an industrial bank holding company whose home State is another State; and
-  >   - **(8)** any reference to an out-of-State bank in such section 3 shall be deemed to be a reference to, with respect to any State, an industrial bank whose home State is another State.
+  >   - **(8)** any reference to an “out-of-State bank” in such section 3 shall be deemed to be a reference to, with respect to any State, an industrial bank whose home State is another State.
   > - **(b)** *Application process* An application filed under subsection (a) to acquire control of an industrial bank shall be treated as an application for a deposit facility for purposes of this Act and any other Federal law.
   > - **(c)** *Registration*
   >   - **(1)** *In general* Each industrial bank holding company shall register with the Corporation on forms prescribed by the Corporation before the end of the 180-day period beginning on the later of—